nMPyC/nmpyc/docs/source/install.rst

 Installation by Source
 ^^^^^^^^^^^^^^^^^^^^^^^^

-To install the Python package by source, the source code from `GitLab <https://gitlab.uni-bayreuth.de/bt704963/nmpyc1>`_ has to be downloaded.
+To install the Python package by source, the source code from `GitHub <https://github.com/nMPyC/nmpyc>`_ has to be downloaded.
 This can be done via Git using the command

 ::

    git clone https://github.com/nMPyC/nmpyc

-Now the toolbox can be used either by importing the package according to its storage path in the Python code by adding it to the Python default path.
+Now the toolbox can be used by importing the package according to its storage path in the Python code by adding it to the Python default path.
 To realize the letter case you can navigate to the location of the package and use

 ::